apiato/apiato/docs/_docs/C.features/code-generator.md

 If you do not provide respective information via command line options, a wizard is displayed to guide you through the process of automatically generating code snippets.

-For example, you can direclty call `php artisan apiato:controller --file=UserController` to directly specify the class to be generated.
+For example, you can directly call `php artisan apiato:controller --file=UserController` to directly specify the class to be generated.
 The wizard, however, will ask you for the `--container` as well.

 ## Contributing